fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 **NB** when you make changes to the _eslint.config.mjs_ file, it is recommended to run the linter from the command line.
 This will verify that the configuration file is correctly formatted:

+Note to Windows users: The rule '@stylistic/js/linebreak-style': [
+        'error',
+        'unix'
+      ], should be '@stylistic/js/linebreak-style': [
+        'error',
+        'windows'
+      ], instead
 ![terminal output from npm run lint](../../images/3/lint2.png)

 If there is something wrong in your configuration file, the lint plugin can behave quite erratically.